-11 Best Investing Podcasts to Help Grow Your Portfolio
+11 Best Investing Podcasts to Become Financially Independent in 2022

 Below, I’ve listed 11 of the best investing podcasts to help you get ahead in the industry.
-Whether you’re a beginner or a seasoned investor, there is a podcast for you.
-Also, to see how big your portfolio can grow, check out our free investment calculator.
+Moreover, whether you’re a beginner or a seasoned investor, there is a podcast for you.
+In addition, to see how big your portfolio can grow, check out our free investment calculator.

 Best Investing Podcasts

 - Motley Fool Money

 - Invest Like the Best

 - The Stacking Benjamins Show

 - The Dividend Cafe

 - We Study Billionaires